securityfirst/tent-content/contents_en/operations/counter-surveillance/expert/tactics-how-to-find-the-eyeball.md

-[Title]: # (Tactics: How to find the eyeball)
+[Title]: # (Identify the eyeball)
 [Order]: # (20)

-# Tactics: How to find the eyeball
+The eyeball is whoever is watching you at the time.

-When looking for repeat sightings in a vehicle, use the following tactics if safe to do so:
+(Learn more about this in [counter-surveillance advanced] (umbrella://lesson/counter-surveillance/1).)

-*   Look for repeat sightings
+## Only act if it is safe to do so while driving

-*   Use a false indicator
+### Create natural opportunities to look for repeat sightings of a person or vehicle.

-*   Drive fast / slow
+*   Use your mirrors;

-*   Stop suddenly (try to have a reason for this - such as pulling in at a petrol station at the very last minute or taking a mobile phone call)
+*   Drive faster or slower;

-*   U-turn
+*	Change lanes;

-*   Move into a filter lane turning right and at the last minute continue straight
+*   Indicate or change lanes as if to turn, but don't actually turn;

-*   Stop immediately after taking a left turn - will force others to overtake
+*	Make a U-turn;

-*   Change lanes
+*	Turn into a dead end;

-*   Turn into a dead end
+*	Drive onto a motorway or highway, then take the next exit;

-*   Enter onto a fast road such as a dual carriageway/motorway and then come off it quickly
+*	Exit a motorway or highway, then turn back onto it again.

-*   Exit a dual carriageway/motorway and then come straight back onto it again
+*	If in a team, spread out.

-*   Use your mirrors
+### Create natural opportunities to stop unexpectedly.

-*   Create opportunities to look around
+*   Fill the tank;

-*   Stretch out the team
+*	Take a phone call;

-*   Create opportunities (if absolutely vital) to evade a surveillance team
+*   Stop immediately after taking a turn to force others to overtake

-If the political environment allows, pull in to a police station or ring colleagues/ backup to meet you at a designated spot where you can aim to safely lead any potential surveillance team members which you haven't broken contact with.
+*Only create opportunities to evade surveillance if absolutely vital.*